 A major is a student's primary area of study.
 In some major programs students may focus on an emphasis area that consists of a core area of study in the discipline plus selected topical courses related to the emphasis area.
 A major normally consists of a minimum of 33 and a maximum of 55 credits that do not overlap the general education core.
 To complete a major program, students must formally designate a program of study by the end of the sophomore year.
 The Division Chairs and the Vice President for Academic Affairs reserve the right to judge the advisability of an applicant's admission to any particular major.
 Each student's major program must be arranged under the direction and with the approval of a faculty advisor and must be planned with a view toward obtaining reasonable mastery of a chosen field, with due provisions for work outside the field.
-To graduate, students must complete the requirements of at least one major program as described in the section entitled "Academic Programs" beginning on page 70.
+To graduate, students must complete the requirements of at least one major program as described in the section entitled "Academic Programs" beginning on page 68.
 Major programs may specify whether or which general education courses can count as part of the major.
 Only 12 credits in one declared major may count toward a second declared major.

 Minors are also available in many fields.
 A minor normally consists of 17-21 credits and is recorded on student transcripts.
 A student may not major and minor in the same discipline.
 A minor contains at least 9 credits not duplicated in the student's major or in any other minor(s) that the student is pursuing.
 A student may duplicate hours between the minor and the general education core, unless otherwise stated in the specific minor.
-To earn a minor, a student must earn an overall grade point average of 2.0 or higher in all published course requirements for the minor.
-Requirements for minors begin on page 110.
+Requirements for minors begin on page 107.